ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/motors/McLennan-motors.md

 ## Mclennan does not communicate

 Most McLennans have 2 RS232 ports, for daisy chain in&out.
-The out port is **required** to have an rs-232 terminator installed in it, this looks similar to a null modem and bridges two pins. **If this terminator is not installed the mclennan will not communicate at all using any comms settings**.
+The out port is **required** to have an rs-232 terminator installed in it, this looks similar to a null modem and bridges two pins. **If this terminator is not installed the Mclennan will not communicate at all using any comms settings**.

 ## Office McLennan Settings

 The office McLennan(s, there are two) needs the following:

 1. No Null terminator or gender changer (if using a straight-through male-female cable from a PC)
-  * Note: If the mclennan has two ports (for daisy chaining), the out port MUST have an RS232 terminator in it.
+  * Note: If the Mclennan has two ports (for daisy chaining), the out port MUST have an RS232 terminator in it.
 This looks similar to a null modem and bridges two serial pins.
 If this is not present, the motor controller will not communicate.

 Use following IOC macro setting: